masseyke/es-spark-docker/README.md

-# Elasticsearch Spark on YARN on Docker.
+# Elasticsearch Spark on YARN on Docker

-This docker image lets you quickly get a development environment where you can run es-spark in spark shell or python against a real (single node) YARN cluster.
+This docker image lets you quickly create a development environment where you can run es-spark in a scala or python spark shell using a real (single node) YARN cluster.

 ## Build the docker image and start the container